EvobyteDigitalBiology/readstore/README.md

 - [License](#license)
 - [Credits and Acknowledgments](#acknowledgments)

-## The Lean Solution for Managing FASTQ and NGS Data
+## The Lean Solution for Managing NGS and Omics Data

-ReadStore is a platform for storing, managing, and integrating genomic data.
-It speeds up analysis and offers a simple way of managing and sharing FASTQ and NGS datasets.
-Built-in project and metadata management structures your workflows, and a collaborative web app enhances teamwork — so you can focus on generating insights.
+ReadStore is a platform for storing, managing, and integrating omics data.
+It speeds up analysis and offers a simple way of managing and sharing NGS omics datasets, metadata and processed data (**Pro**cessed **Data**).
+Built-in project and metadata management structures your workflows and a collaborative user interface enhances teamwork — so you can focus on generating insights.

 The integrated Webservice enables you to directly retrieve data from ReadStore via the terminal [Command-Line Interface (CLI)](#https://github.com/EvobyteDigitalBiology/readstore-cli) or [Python](#https://github.com/EvobyteDigitalBiology/pyreadstore) / [R](#https://github.com/EvobyteDigitalBiology/r-readstore) SDKs.